wkhere/stackless/Doc/library/collections.rst

    Since some set operations create new sets, the default mixin methods need a way to create new instances from an iterable.
 The class constructor is assumed to have a signature in the form ``ClassName(iterable)``.
-   That assumption is factored-out to a singleinternal classmethod called :meth:`_from_iterable` which calls ``cls(iterable)`` to produce a new set.
+   That assumption is factored-out to an internal classmethod called :meth:`_from_iterable` which calls ``cls(iterable)`` to produce a new set.
    If the :class:`Set` mixin is being used in a class with a different constructor signature, you will need to override :meth:`from_iterable`